Editor’s Note: The following is the first story by David, one of several new contributors.

 You might also have to make a “just friends” line fly as horrible as that sounds.

 I always travel as a solo backpacker, so this isn’t something that I’ve had to deal with, but it does mean that in certain places I would be wary about bringing guys back to my hotel room.

 Next up is the challenge of meeting other like-minded gay guys and gals on the road.

-For me, it’s important to meet other gay people when I am traveling, because in many ways I feel like the LGBT community is my tribe, and when I connect with gay people abroad I can feel a bit more at home.
+For me, it’s essential to meet other gay people when I am traveling, because in many ways I feel like the LGBT community is my tribe, and when I connect with gay people abroad, I can feel a bit more at home.